-My favorite vitamin D (which is actually a hormone) supplement product is this oil.
+My favorite vitamin D (which is actually a hormone) supplement is this oil.
 Each drop contains 2,000 IU of vitamin D, so be careful to not overdose.
-I rarely recommend any product so highly, but this one really raised my levels to the desired number.
+I rarely recommend any product so highly, but this one quickly raised my vitamin D levels to the desired number.
 Having said that, I think that my hair loss did not stop entirely, although it was already reduced after I started taking Dutasteride.

 Vitamin D and Hair Loss